Kanazawa Itinerary: 2 Days in the City of Samurais

 Getting to Omicho Market:

-• Walking: If you exit from the Kuromon Gate in Kanazawa Castle Park, you can easily walk to Omicho Market.
+- Walking: Exiting from the Kuromon Gate in Kanazawa Castle Park, you can easily walk to Omicho Market.

 The next stop on your 2-day Kanazawa itinerary is a tour of the beautifully preserved geisha district of Higashi-chaya gai.
 It is the most famous geisha district in Kanazawa.